Skip to main content

 Sitabhinji’s rock-cut wonders and ancient scripts offer a mesmerizing glimpse into Odisha’s rich heritage, blending art, faith, and history in timeless stone.

-Location: India, 21.51253° N, 85.77673° E
+21.51253° N, 85.77673° E

-Site is also known as / synonyms:
+Site is also known as:

 • Ravanachhaya Mural Rocks